GnarlyMB/engineering-2-project-repo/README.md

 2. Install the proper Arduino app (Arduino Explorer).
 3. Check the pinout blueprint and read the comments in the code to see what needs to be finished.
+4. Create a new branch to work on your chosen issue.
+5. When finished, commit to your branch and initiate a pull request.

 ## Commiting Code:
 - Please ensure that the commit comment properly explains